ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 The [textDocument/didChange](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_didChange) notification[^4] supports full and incremental synchronization.
 The server and client negotiate this during [initialization](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#initialize).

+{{< notice info >}}
-Incremental changes were more diffucult than expected.
+Incremental synchronization was more diffucult to implement than expected.
 This is mainly because of the translation between different encodings.
 Editors give the position in the text-document (row, column) based on the utf-16 string representation.
-While the chars them self are encoded in utf-8.
+While the chars themself are encoded in UTF-8.
-Of course, utf-8 is a variable length encoding, so different characters can have different byte-sizes.
+Of course, UTF-8 is a variable length encoding, so different characters can have different byte-sizes.

 ![](img/encodings.png)

 This was a bit confusing to get right.
+{{< /notice >}}

 Through these messages, the language server has a "mirrored" version of the editor state.